Notice: Undefined index: status in /home/formativno/public_html/wp-content/plugins/cookie-notice/cookie-notice.php on line 293

-Formative assessment is a process of improving the learning process and cultivating students’ knowledge.
+Formative pedagogy is a process of improving the learning process and cultivating students’ knowledge, relationships ...

 Formative evaluation of the learning process is defined as a pedagogical dialogue that promotes mutual cooperation between teachers and students in the process of evaluating, controlling, and guiding and individual’s approach to learning in order to improve the effectiveness of the learning process and ensure that the evaluation of the knowledge acquired at the end of said learning process is as accurate as possible. (source: Komljanc, N. (2004) Vrednost povratne informacije v procesu ocenjevanja.
 Doctoral Dissertation, The Faculty of Arts, Ljubljana)